Allowable Costs

 Reg.: Schedule 2, s.
 11

 Student loans are provided to help students cover basic learning and living costs.
-Students should not expect to receive funding that will fully cover costs.
+Students should not expect to receive funding that will fully cover costs during their studies.
 This section describes the allowable costs that are used to determine the Canada and Alberta calculated need.
-Standard Allowable Costs are automatically used to determine calculated need based on information provided on the student’s application.
+Standard Allowable Costs are automatically used to determine a student's calculated need based on information provided on the student’s application.
 Resources are subtracted from these costs to determine a calculated need.

 Alberta institutions provide Alberta Student Aid with information on tuition, mandatory fees and books, supplies, and instrument costs for each study period.